Jakeler/Jakeler.github.io/_posts/2018-04-02-UT61E-android-logging.md

 After a alarm was triggered you will see a notification like this.
 Note that the alarm feature works also with disabled screen, so you can save some battery.

 All source code is available under the Apache 2 License on my [GitHub Repo](https://github.com/Jakeler/UT61E-Toolkit).
 If you looking just for the data decoding part to build an own app go to my [Java lib repo](https://github.com/Jakeler/ut61e_decoder).
 It compiles with Android Studio 3.1.
-Prebuilt .apk's are coming soon, also to the Google Play Store!
+Prebuilt .apk's are on the [releases tab](https://github.com/Jakeler/UT61E-Toolkit/releases), coming soon to the Google Play Store!